glenrage/another-chance/README.md

 ## User Stories

-* As a Veterinarian,
+#### As a Veterinarian,
 + I want access to an animal donor database that I can quickly query records by animal type & location.
 + I want to be able to create, edit, and retrieve animal records.
 + I want to view all existing animal records.

-* As an Administrative User,
+#### As an Administrative User,
 + I want to create, edit, retrieve and delete User accounts.
 + I want to view how many Users are in the database.
 + I want to view how many Animals are in the database.

+#### As a Developer,
++ I want to gain a sense of purpose and make my heart feel all warm and fuzzy by using my skills to perform altruistic work.
++ I want to write clean, semantic, readable code with comments so that other users may contribute.

 ### Access levels